Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 29 - Azure Function/Azure-Function-Documents/README.md

 Azure Functions is a serverless compute service that runs small pieces of code when triggered by an event.

 You do not need to manage servers.
-It runs only when triggered and can scale automatically.
+It runs only when triggered and scales automatically.
-You pay only for execution time (in the Consumption plan).

 Best for: